 GIRO cancellation or termination

-You are advised to maintain enough funds in your bank account.
-If your GIRO deduction is unsuccessful due to insufficient funds in the bank account, or incorrect limits set, etc., IRAS will cancel your GIRO plan.
-The balance of the unpaid taxes becomes due and payable immediately.
-You may be imposed a penalty if you do not settle the unpaid taxes promptly.
+You are advised to maintain sufficient funds in your bank account.
+If your GIRO deduction fails due to insufficient funds or incorrect limits set, etc., IRAS will cancel your GIRO plan.
+The balance of the unpaid taxes will become due and payable immediately.
+You may incur a penalty if you do not settle the unpaid taxes promptly.

-If you repeatedly default on your payment plan, IRAS may disallow your subsequent requests for a payment arrangement.
+If you repeatedly default on your payment plan, IRAS may reject your subsequent requests for payment arrangements.

 FAQs